frizensami/plagiarism-basic/README.md

 # Basic Plagiarism Detection
 ## Motivation
 Online plagiarism detection tools usually come with a few constraints.
-Payment could be required, the number of characters to check could be artificially limited, and more.
-This tool aims to fill a gap where:
+It could be a paid-only service, the number of characters to check could be artificially limited, etc. This tool aims to fill a gap where:
 - Plagiarism cases are usually simple copy-paste jobs of a few phrases with minor edits,
 - Paying for an online tool is unpalatable, and
 - Running a command-line tool is simple enough for the user